The house used as Siegfried Farnham's home and surgery.

 We arrived here at the Goathland Community Hut (N54.398776° W0.715352°) at about 14:30 to find there were already three motorhomes parked up.
 We were clearly not to have the pleasure of having the place pretty much to ourselves as we did when we visited last year.

 There was a decent sized space between vehicle two and three and so I backed in there.
 Unfortunately during the 'setting up home' phase I discovered that we have neither a phone signal or television reception.
-I must take a look at the blog entries for our last visit to see if we had a problem then as well.
+I must take a look at the blog entries for our last visit to see if we had the same problem the.

 Sadly I could find no suitable replacement mug but did manage to find a few packets of self-indulgent biscuits in the village store.